Joyce Bernal

-Joyce E. Bernal (born May 6, 1968) is a Filipina film and television director in the Philippines who started as a film editor for Viva Films in 1994.
+Joyce E. Bernal (born May 6, 1968) is a Filipina film and television director.
+Her entry to the film industry began when she became a film editing apprentice under Ike Jarlego Jr. for Viva Films in 1989, the year she worked on Eddie Garcia's film Imortal.

 Career

 On July 23, 2018, she directed the third State of the Nation Address of President Rodrigo Duterte.
 Bernal was again tapped to direct Duterte's fourth State of the Nation Address on July 22, 2019 and for the fifth State of the Nation Address on July 27, 2020.